 05 of 07

 Agapanthus africanus, the lily of the Nile, has the kind of thick, strappy foliage that shrugs off insect invaders with ease.
-As a tropical perennial, the blue or white flowering plant will only come back reliably in USDA growing zones 8-11, but you can grow the plants from rhizomes in the container garden.
-Gardeners in mild coastal areas may use the African lily to control erosion on hillsides.
+As a tropical perennial, the blue or white flowering plant will only come back reliably in USDA growing zones 8 through 11, but you can grow the plants from rhizomes in the container garden.

 06 of 07